google/koladata/docs/cheatsheet.md

 ### Comparing Lists

-Note: the following APIs only compares the contents of nested lists by primitiveis or ItemIds.
-That is, they do not require these lists to have the same ItemIds or check the nested contents of lists' contents.
+Note: `kd.testing.assert_nested_lists_equal` checks that the given Lists have the same shape and schema, and that the corresponding values are equal, in the sense that they have the same primitive, or the same ItemId, or are nested Lists that are recursively equal in the same sense.
+Notably, it does not require the lists themselves to have the same ItemIds - it is an assertion about their contents and not about their identities.

 ```py
 l1 = kd.list([1, 2, 3])